 Litchfield National Park perfectly captures the spirit of the Northern Territory, a stunning mix of cascading waterfalls, crystal-clear rock pools, and lush tropical scenery.
 It’s a place where adventure meets serenity, making it a must-visit stop on any Northern Australia journey.
 Whether you’re exploring Darwin or venturing deeper into the Red Centre, make sure to include Litchfield National Park in your itinerary for an authentic taste of Australia’s untamed beauty.
 Plan your visit with Pickyourtrail, where you can choose from tailor-made Australia packages that feature Darwin day tours, nature escapes, and curated experiences designed to help you uncover the very best of the Northern Territory.

-It is approximately 110 km southwest of Darwin, and it can be reached in 1.5-2 hours by car.
+It is approximately 110-120 km southwest of Darwin, and it can be reached in 1.5-2 hours by car.

 Yes!
 Depending on the weather and safety testing, swimming is permitted in such popular spots as Florence Falls, Buley Rockhole and Wangi Falls.

-May-October - the dry season, which is ideal in terms of swimming and hiking.
+May-October—the dry season, which is ideal in terms of swimming and hiking.
 The wet season (November-April) has spectacular falls and green vegetation.

-Sure, not to mention that there are plenty of Darwin to Litchfield tours run every day, including guided tours, transportation, and lunch.
+Sure, not to mention that there are plenty of Darwin to Litchfield tours that run every day, including guided tours, transportation, and lunch.